The Commonplace

 0.18

 Self-directed autonomous agents (those that autonomously generated prompts and selected tools) bypassed human prompting failures and outperformed most human teams on the challenge set.
-Team Performance positive medium challenge solving rates and relative rankings of self-directed agents versus human teams
+Team Performance positive challenge solving rates and relative rankings of self-directed agents versus human teams

 n=41